 For one, single-page applications contain no code elements required to have the content crawled and indexed for rankings.

-Using a pre-rendering platform, like Prerender.io
+Use dynamic rendering with a platform, like Prerender.io or Huckabuy.

 Creating an AngularJS and HTML hybrid called Initial Static Rendering.

 - Use Google CodeLab to add the essential items for indexing.